Leo3418/ebuild-commander/README.md

 ## Installation

-The ebuild-commander project employs distutils as the build automation tool and has a `setup.py` script for building and installing this project, just like many other Python projects.
+The ebuild-commander project employs setuptools as the build automation tool and has a `setup.py` script for building and installing this project, just like many other Python projects.

 All of the following commands assume that the working directory is the root of